I Had a Heart Attack at 45...and I'm a Woman!

 Heart Disease and My Personal Experience

 Heart disease is the number one killer of women in the United States.
 Did you know that before you read that sentence?
-I did not, and I have had a heart attack so that's a fact I should know and pay attention to.
-Coronary heart disease, where the buildup of plague causes a blockage of blood to the heart, is the most common for of heart disease in men and women.
-That is what happened to me, and even though it happened seven years ago, it still seems like an unbelievable event in my life.
-I am blessed to still be alive and I hope other women can learn from my story.
+Before having my heart attack, I did not know that.
+Now that I have had a heart attack, that's a fact I now know and pay attention to.
+Coronary heart disease, where the buildup of plague causes a blockage of blood to the heart, is the most common form of heart disease in men and women.
+That is what happened to me, and even though it happened in 2005, it still seems like an unbelievable event in my life.
+I am blessed to be still alive, and I hope other women can learn from my story.

 The Cause and Effect

 In January of 2005, I filed for divorce from my husband of 16 years.
 We had three children together, and I had always believed that couples should not get divorced.
 For the last five years of my marriage though I had felt like staying married was a worse situation for the children and me.
 And it was obvious that their father wasn't happy either.
 After I filed, things were very tense in our house as both of us stayed in the home with the children who were ages 10, 10 and 13 at the time.
 I went to the required parenting class and paid close attention to what they told parents we should do and not do, to keep the situation optimum for the children.
 One of these tips was not to fight in front of the children.
 I refused to fight with him in front of the kids.
 I avoided him when he was in a bad mood, and tried to keep the children away when he was angry.
 I just went through the motions of what I needed to do to get through each day.
 I found a new job that provided me with better money than working as a self-employed person had.
 I had serious talks with the kids about our future and how everything would work out and listened to their concerns.
 I even brought them to family counseling.